SystemsApproach/private5g/cloud.rst

 that can be used by various stakeholders to manage the 5G connectivity service.
 As shown in :numref:`Figure %s <fig-control>`, Runtime Control hides the implementation details of 5G connectivity, which spans four different components and multiple clouds.
-It providing a coherent service interface that for users that care about being able to authorize devices and set QoS parameters on an end-to-end basis.
+It does this by providing a coherent service interface that for users that care about being able to authorize devices and set QoS parameters on an end-to-end basis.

 .. _fig-control:
 .. figure:: figures/ops/Slide9.png